 NHS Complaints and clarity

-The Department of Health has criticised the fact that relatives are kept in the dark about mistakes made and promotes transparency.
-New Government proposals are intended to introduce a duty of candour (a contractual requirement for health care providers to be open and transparent in admitting mistakes) in a bid to promote patient confidence in the NHS.
+The Department of Health promotes transparency and a Duty of Candour (a contractual requirement for health care providers to be open and transparent in admitting mistakes) now exists, in a bid to promote patient confidence in the NHS.

-This, in turn, may result in patients abandoning the complaints process and instructing a solicitor to start a legal claim against the Hospital, doctor or dentist, in the hope of finding out what really happened and in the hope of getting answers to their questions.
+This, in turn, may result in patients abandoning the complaints process and instructing a solicitor to start a legal claim against the Hospital, doctor or dentist, in the hope of finding out what really happened and get answers to their questions.

-If you would like advice on whether you have a potential clinical negligence claim or assistance with drafting a letter of complaint, please contact us on the number below.
+If you would like advice on whether you have a potential clinical negligence claim or seek assistance with drafting a letter of complaint, please contact us on 01244 354688.
 Please note that there are legal time limits in place for starting a claim for compensation, and our specialist clinical negligence solicitors will be able to advise you specifically on the facts of your own case.